 When upgrading to a current commercial edition version, automatic branch and pull request configuration creates branches based on their names in your code repository.
 If the name of your main branch in SonarQube doesn't match the branch's name in your code repository, the history of your main branch won't be taken on by the branch you analyze.

 Before running analysis, you can keep your branch history by renaming the main branch in SonarQube with the name of the branch in your code repository at Project Settings > Branches and Pull Requests.

 For example, if your main branch is named

-master in SonarQube but
+main in SonarQube but

-develop in your code repository, rename your main branch
+develop in your code repository, rename your main branch to

 develop in SonarQube.

 © 2008-2023, SonarSource S.A, Switzerland.
 Except where otherwise noted, content in this space is licensed under a Creative Commons Attribution-NonCommercial 3.0 United States License.
 SONARQUBE is a trademark of SonarSource SA.
 All other trademarks and copyrights are the property of their respective owners.